aneldev/dynadux/doc/Reducers.md

 One of the keys to this object is the `ADD_TODO`.
 The value of this key is an arrow function.

-This function is called with one argument, an object where is the API of the Dynadux's reducer.
+This function is called with an argument, an object where it is the API of the Dynadux's reducer.

 ## API of the reducer